Icinga/icinga-doc/markdown/en/timeperiods.md

 "blackout" times (times that are not valid in the timeperiod definition):

-1. The status of the host or service will appear unchanged during the blackout time.

-2. Contacts will mostly likely not get re-notified of problems with a host or service during blackout times.

-3. If a host or service recovers during a blackout time, contacts will not be immediately notified of the recovery.

 ### 5.9.4.
 How Time Periods Work With Contact Notifications